Best daily deals

 The Sony WF-1000XM4 is one of the best set of noise canceling true wireless earphones around, handily outperforming the Jabra Elite 75t series and even the Apple AirPods Pro.
 Every good pair of ANC earphones starts with effective isolation, and the WF-1000XM4 has that in spades thanks to the memory foam ear tips and software-powered ear tip fit test.

-While Sony’s audio products aren’t known for their durability, the Sony WF-1000XM4 has an IPX4 rating so you can freely exercise as long as you stay out of the pool.
-All told, the Sony WF-1000XM4 isn’t for everyone: it’s extremely expensive, but if you have money to burn or just budget wisely, this pair of buds will last you years to come.
+While Sony’s audio products aren’t known for their durability, the Sony WF-1000XM4 has an IPX4 rating, so you can freely exercise as long as you stay out of the pool.
+All told the Sony WF-1000XM4 isn’t for everyone: it’s costly, but if you have money to burn or just budget wisely, this pair of buds will last you years.

-You can also check out the Sennheiser MOMENTUM True Wireless 3, with its superior sound quality and ANC capabilities.
-The handy app and Sound Zones mean you can create automatic settings for different spaces.
-Like the WH-1000XM4 it has an IPX4 rating, so it’s not as water and dust resistant as the Elite 75t, but it ought to survive your daily jog.
+You can also check out the Sennheiser MOMENTUM True Wireless 3, which has superior sound quality and ANC capabilities.
+The handy app and Sound Zones allow you to create automatic settings for different spaces.
+Like the WH-1000XM4, it has an IPX4 rating, so it’s not as water—and dust-resistant as the Elite 75t, but it ought to survive your daily jog.

 Jabra Elite 4 Active earbuds on table next to plant with red light in background.

-The Jabra Elite 4 Active is a solid all-around performer for athletes and us common folk alike.
+The Jabra Elite 4 Active is a solid all-around performer for athletes and common folk.

 Frequently asked questions about the Jabra Elite 75t

 Both earbuds feature the same hardware and sound the same.
 The Elite Active 75t has a greater IP rating, IP57, rather than IP55.
-Both ratings are more than sufficient for the majority of tasks you can throw at them.
-Unless you’re planning on running a triathlon in the desert and then during a rainstorm, buy whichever you can find for cheaper.
+Both ratings are more than sufficient for most tasks.
+Unless you plan on running a triathlon in the desert and then during a rainstorm, buy whichever you can find for cheaper.

 Resetting your earbuds may resolve any problems you are having with your earbuds.
-First, take the earbuds out of the charging case and ensure they are on.
+First, remove the earbuds from the charging case and ensure they are on.
 Then, simultaneously press and hold the buttons on both earbuds for 10 seconds until the LEDs flash purple.
 Delete the previous pairing of the Jabra Elite 75t in your Bluetooth settings on your device, and then repair the headset to your device.